DeckSettings/game-reports-steamos/README.md

 ## ❤️ Join the Community

-Deck Settings is built by the community, for the community.
+DeckSettings is built by the community, for the community.
 If you’re passionate about the Steam Deck and handheld gaming, we’d love your input.

 👉 Submit a Game Report or start contributing today!